claudiosanches/reduce-stock-of-manual-orders-for-woocommerce/README.md

 ### 1.0.1 ###

-- Fixed how reduce order when using the order quick action buttons.
+- Fixed how reduce stock levels when using the order quick action buttons.
 - Introduced the `rsmo_wc_reduce_stock_statuses` and `rsmo_wc_increase_stock_statuses` filters.